-Mercaptopurine comes as a tablet to take by mouth.
+Mercaptopurine comes as a tablet and a suspension (liquid) to take by mouth.
 It is usually taken once a day.
 Take mercaptopurine at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take mercaptopurine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Continue to take mercaptopurine even if you feel well.
 Do not stop taking mercaptopurine without talking to your doctor